aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### Differences between this design, and v1.0.0 (through present versions) of AWS Toolkit

 The debug capabilities initially released in the Toolkit were not well rounded.
 CodeLenses provided the only means of local debugging, and did not have a well defined design around what was being debugged.
-Because the Toolkit lacked a way to directly invoke/debug SAM Template resources, these CodeLenses tried to compensate which lead to to scenarios with undefined behaviors.
+Because the Toolkit lacked a way to directly invoke/debug SAM Template resources, these CodeLenses tried to compensate, leading to scenarios with undefined behaviors.
 Many of these issues are referenced from https://github.com/aws/aws-toolkit-vscode/issues/758

 Here is an outline of the differences between this design and the current version of the AWS Toolkit: